Ingest Logs

 Select an appropriate Log Collection Policy for the logs.

-Note: It is optional to select the Device Groups, the Log Collection Policy and the Distributed Collector.
+Select a collector or a forwarder from the Distributed Collector drop-down.
+It is optional to select the Device Groups, the Log Collection Policy, and the Distributed Collector.

-Configure the Risk Values for Confidentiality, Integrity and Availability used to calculate the risk levels of the alerts generated from the device.
+Configure the Risk Values for Confidentiality, Integrity, and Availability used to calculate the risk levels of the alerts generated from the device.

 Click Submit.

-Configuring the Syslog Collector for Barracuda
+Configuring the Syslog Collector

 Click the Add collectors/fetchers icon under Actions of the previously added device.